Maladaptive daydreaming: Range of daydreaming

 Daydreaming, a form of normal dissociation associated with absorption, is a highly prevalent mental activity experienced by almost everyone.
 Some individuals reportedly possess the ability to daydream so vividly that they experience a sense of presence in the imagined environment.
 This experience is reported to be extremely rewarding to the extent that some of those who experience it develop a compulsion to repeat it that it has been described as an addiction.

 Somer has proposed "stimuli" for maladaptive daydreams that may relate to specific locations.
 The main proposed symptom is extremely vivid fantasies with "story-like features", such as the daydream's characters, plots and settings.

-Somer has argued that maladaptive daydreaming is not a form of psychosis as people with maladaptive daydreaming can tell that their fantasies are not real while those with psychotic disorders have difficulty separating hallucinations or delusions from reality.
+Somer has argued that maladaptive daydreaming is not a form of psychosis, as people with maladaptive daydreaming can tell that their fantasies are not real, while those with psychotic disorders have difficulty separating hallucinations or delusions from reality.

-Online support
+Causes

+There is no consensus among psychologists as to the causes of maladaptive daydreaming, although some experts believe it may be a coping mechanism.
+Teenagers and young adults, particularly those with childhood trauma or abuse, more frequently report having the condition than adults do.
+Individuals with the condition sometimes share traits with other behavioral addictions, such as gambling or video games, and may use their daydreams as a means to escape reality.

+Treatment

-Whilst maladaptive daydreaming is not a recognized psychiatric disorder, it has spawned online support groups since Somer first reported the proposed disorder in 2002.
+While maladaptive daydreaming is not a recognized psychiatric disorder, it has spawned online support groups since Somer first reported the proposed disorder in 2002.
+Although there are no specific treatments recommended for maladaptive daydreaming, Harvard Medical School suggests individuals with the condition may find treating other mental health conditions to be effective.

 Research

-Maladaptive daydreaming is currently studied by a consortium of researches (The International Consortium for Maladaptive Daydreaming Research or ICMDR) from diverse countries including USA, Poland, Switzerland, Israel, Greece, and Italy.
+Maladaptive daydreaming is currently studied by a consortium of researchers (The International Consortium for Maladaptive Daydreaming Research or ICMDR) from diverse countries including the United States, Poland, Switzerland, Israel, Greece and Italy.

-Interested researchers are continuously added to the Consortium, in order to foster collaborations in this small field of research.
+Interested researchers are continuously added to the Consortium to foster collaborations in this small field of research.
 The ICMDR's website features all scientific studies on MD in the "publications" section.

 Diagnosis

-There are no official ways to diagnose maladaptive daydreaming in patients because it has not yet been recognized in any official diagnostic manual for psychiatry, such as the DSM-5.
+There are no official ways to diagnose maladaptive daydreaming in patients because it has not yet been recognized in any official diagnostic manual for psychiatry, such as the DSM-5-TR.
 However, some methods have been developed in attempt to gauge the proposed mental disorder's prevalence.

 Maladaptive Daydreaming Scale (MDS-16)

-In 2015, a 14-item self-report measurement known as the Maladaptive Daydreaming Scale or MDS-16 was designed to identify abnormalities in the daydreaming of individuals.
-The purpose of designing this instrument was to provide a reliable and valid measurement of the existence of the proposed condition in patients, and to garner attention to the potential existence of maladaptive daydreaming as a mental disorder.
+In 2015, a 14-item self-report measurement, known as the Maladaptive Daydreaming Scale or MDS-16 was designed to identify abnormalities in the daydreaming of individuals.
+The purpose of designing this instrument was to provide a reliable and valid measurement of the existence of the proposed condition in patients and to garner attention to the potential existence of maladaptive daydreaming as a mental disorder.

 Later, an additional two items were added, assessing the use of music in fostering daydreaming.
-The MDS-16 has been used in several countries such as the United States, Turkey, the United Kingdom, Italy, and Israel.
+The MDS-16 has been used in several countries such as the United States, Turkey, the United Kingdom, Italy and Israel.